Hole in the Wall (British game show): Series 2 changes

+The Mega Wall was renamed the Great Wall.

 Anton's Twist, according to Anton, involved walls he'd invented with a twist.
 Variations could be any number players with various twists (such as placing leg braces around the legs of team members commonly used in three-legged races), or the appearance of a mystery guest.
 Notably, one episode had Anton announce a mystery guest for Joe Swash's team, and Joe asked, "Is it my mum?"
 It turned out it was his mother, but the two failed the wall (although they still scored points for the team).

 Production

 Series 1 was recorded at BBC Television Centre in White City, West London, with series 2 seeing the show relocating to BBC Pacific Quay in Glasgow as part of an out-of-London production plan.
 For series 2, the show was also shot in high-definition.

 The first series had the entire audience off to the left side (from the perspective of the cameras looking straight at the wall), with the team benches on the other side, and the scoreboards by each bench.
 Winton, Du Beke, and Gough (as well as their teammates) would emerge from the left side when introduced, while the mystery guest(s) emerged from a platform below stage that rose to the top when introduced.
 For the second series, the audience was placed on three sides of the set, and the scoreboards were placed on the floor, hence Anton's catchphrase: "The scores on the floor are..."
+Du Beke would enter from a ballroom dancer wall and slides were used by Healy, Swash, their Teammates, and the two mystery guests who appeared (Erin Boag and Kiffy Swash).